CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M05_Lab3_Dynamics_365_Project_Operations_capstone_lab.md

     ![](../images/module5/lab3/5-2.png)

 8. Next, we will define the if we can charge for specific roles that are assigned to the project.
 Select the **Chargeable Roles** tab.

-9. Select and open the **Robotics Engineer** role and set the billing type to Non-Chargeable.
 But we need to add the roles for the project.

    i) Change the area and select **Resources**.
      ![](../images/module5/lab3/new/5.png)